duckheadphotography.com Photography by Rodney Gene Mahaffey

 Bresson taught us the importance of the decisive moment in photography and we subsequently looked at photography differently.
 There are living moments that are just as decisive...nothing is unchanged afterwards.
 Significance and expression often lag behind...but we look at the world differently.

 I'm not a documentary photographer or a photo journalist.
-These pairs of pre-9/11 and Katrina images from New York City and New Orleans are moments suspended among my visits to both cities, those two events and whatever it all means now.
+These pairs of pre-9/11 and Katrina images from New York City and New Orleans are moments suspended among my visits to both cities; those two events and whatever it all means now.

 Still Is Still Moving: Still Lifes

 Inanimate subject matter (mostly)...natural (or not)...in an artificial setting.
 The Egyptians and Romans did 'em.
 The Dutch perfected 'em.
-Warhol's soup cans and Weston's peppers are both continuations in a tradition.
+Warhol's soup cans and Weston's peppers were both continuations in a tradition.
 Artists have cranked them out for a variety of reasons: arrangement, design, content, style, symbolism and allegory, simultaneously as a celebration of prosperity/luxury and as a didactic warning against gluttony.
 And as pure showing off: "How clever" or "Wow, I can almost feel that fur on my tongue."

 I hope these affect you like that ubiquitous little "tug" in contemporary fashion photography.
 You know that something's been going on (or coming off in the next second)...even if you say to yourself (parenthetically)..."but I don't know what it is."